Sibusiso-Gumede/dmg-django/README.md

 # Discount My Groceries

-Instead of scouring product catalogues and grocery websites to find the cheapest price of a grocery product, a shopper can easily access product prices from different supermarkets, on a single platform.
-Isn't that convenient?
+With this app a shopper can easily access product prices from different supermarkets on a single platform, instead of scouring product catalogues and grocery websites to find the cheapest price of a grocery product.

-This is currently the web app implementation of the DMG App.
-Of which I'm currently in the process of having it available as a mobile application using Dart and Flutter.
+This is currently the web app implementation of the DMG App, of which I'm currently in the process of having it available as a mobile application using Dart and Flutter.
 The application components include a Supermarket Scraper that scrapes product promotion data from multiple supermarket websites and stores it in a MySQL database.
 The <b>Backend</b> is developed using Python/Django and the <b>Frontend</b> using HTML, CSS and Vanilla JavaScript.

 Deployed on an EC2 Linux instance running Nginx/Gunicorn.